-Table A3 presents the aggregate annual amounts of various types of market income in the input dataset.
-No external validation statistics are currently available for the 2015 year.
+Table A3 in the Annex presents the aggregate annual amounts of various types of market income in the input dataset.
+No alternative external validation statistics are currently available.

 Number of people receiving different types of non-simulated benefits and number of payers of non-simulated taxes in the input dataset